-In Untitled, New York, Woodman leans against a rustic, weathered wall, left of center, with her back to the camera.
+In Untitled, Rome, Woodman leans against a rustic, weathered wall, left of center, with her back to the camera.
 Resting her head on her raised left arm, she holds a fish spine up to her exposed back with her right hand, echoing the line of her own spine.
 The layering of the artist’s body with that of the spindly fish bones creates a feeling of exposure and intimacy, as if both had been stripped to internal and essential qualities.
 The peeling of the decaying plaster wall reveals its inner structure, echoing the effect created by the fragile fish spine.
 Denying viewers a conventional likeness, Woodman’s self-portrait instead inspires rumination on the genre’s abilityto reveal the unseen.

-Untitled, New York is a stunning photograph that bolsters the ICA/Boston’s collection of contemporary photography.
+Untitled, Rome is a stunning photograph that bolsters the ICA/Boston’s collection of contemporary photography.
 Moreover, it enhances the photography collection’s strength in self-portraiture as a vehicle for artistic experimentation and identity politics.
 This work is in dialogue with that of other photographers in the collection, including Jimmy DeSana, Rineke Djikstra, Nan Goldin, Cindy Sherman, and others.

 Gift of Barbara Lee, The Barbara Lee Collection of Art by Women